infoTips

 Documentation Editing

-Although the main documentation is onine in Gitbooks, it is possible to generate the documentation by locally typing in the parent directory: $ mkdocs serve and the point the browser to 127.0.0.1.8000 in your browser.
+Although the main documentation is onine in Gitbooks, it is possible to generate the documentation by locally typing in the parent directory: $ mkdocs serve and the point the browser to 127.0.0.1.8000arrow-up-right in your browser.
 The formatting of this documentation may be off (inline equations in particular) and images will not appear.

 Python environments (for poetry)